-An interactive map showing the priority KBAs identified by CEPF is available here.
+To help you locate the 02 KBAs open for this call, an interactive map showing all the priority KBAs identified by CEPF in the hotspot is available here.
 Further information on strategic directions and KBAs can be found in Chapter 14 of the ecosystem profile.